 The mudslide and subsequent road closure took place on the North Shore of Kauai near mile marker 1, approaching the Hanalei Bridge in an area called “Hanalei Hill.”
 You know this area as the location where you wind down the hill following Princeville shopping center towards Hanalei.

 DOT had previously protected the area with mesh slope covering and a rockfall fence to capture debris.
 This landslide, however, is “Outside of the area we stabilized with soil anchors following the 2018 Floods.
 The current slide is much deeper than the previous event at this location, but thankfully not as wide.”
 That according to the State DOT.

 The state said that the most recent mudslide is related to an irrigation tunnel dating back to the 1800s.
-HDOT was working to identify the water sources feeding into the tunnel, although we have not heard the result of that work.
+HDOT worked to identify the water sources feeding into the tunnel.

 The DOT said, “Monitoring of the road above the Hanalei Hill landslide, Kuhio Highway between Kolopua Apartments and Hanalei Plantation Road, will continue and HDOT will maintain this closure out of an abundance of caution.”

 BOH photo of recent conditions with upper slope concrete stabilization.

 DOT photo below was taken soon after the landslide occurred.